 Another member of the ALFI fiberglass lineup, this model is a variation of the previously described option.
-Like its yellow counterpart, the olive green wood fired hot tub is fueled by an open flame and includes a clear cover to keep debris out of its estimated 200 gallons of water as well as a screen for protection.
+Like its yellow counterpart, the olive green wood fire hot tub is fueled by an open flame and includes a clear cover to keep debris out of its estimated 200 gallons of water as well as a screen for protection.
 It also features ALFI’s signature food and beverage ledge for easy access to treats while enjoying a nice soak.

-Both the yellow and olive green varieties are filled via a standard garden hose.
+Both the yellow and olive green wood fire hot tub varieties are filled via a standard garden hose.
 Water is said to heat up to 100 degrees in about two hours, and temperature is controlled by simply raising or lowering the fire basket.
 The OG model is a bit more expensive than the YE version, but both are well below the top-dollar mark for hot tubs in this category.

 Northern Lights Wood Fired Hot Tub – Wood Burning Hot Tub – Seats 4

-Manufactured by the Northern Lights Group, this wood fired hot tub is made of cedar.
+Manufactured by the Northern Lights Group, this wood fire hot tub is made of cedar.
 NLCT’s model rivals the ALFI OG fiberglass option where price is concerned but offers a bit more interior depth.
 It comes with an enclosed stainless steel heating system as opposed to an open-flame design and includes adjustable bench seating.
 A locking insulated cover is included with purchase.